 In order to sustain our growth in certain of our existing and new markets, we may have to expand an existing data center, lease a new facility or acquire suitable land, with or without structures, to build new IBX data centers from the ground up.
 Expansions or new builds are currently underway, or being contemplated, in many of our markets.
 These construction projects expose us to many risks which could have an adverse effect on our operating results and financial condition.
-As described above, the COVID-19 pandemic has exacerbated many of these risks and has created additional risks for our business.
+As described above, the COVID-19 pandemic has exacerbated many of these construction risks and has created additional risks for our business.
 Some of the risks associated with construction projects include:

-- construction delays; - lack of availability and delays for data center equipment, including items such as generators and switchgear; - unexpected budget changes; - increased prices for and delays in obtaining building supplies, raw materials and data center equipment; - labor availability, labor disputes and work stoppages with contractors, subcontractors and other third parties, including interruptions in work due to the COVID-19 pandemic: - unanticipated environmental issues and geological problems; - · delays related to permitting from public agencies and utility companies; and - · delays in site readiness leading to our failure to meet commitments made to customers planning to expand into a new build.
+- construction delays;

+- · lack of availability and delays for data center equipment, including items such as generators and switchgear;

+- unexpected budget changes;

+- · increased prices for and delays in obtaining building supplies, raw materials and data center equipment; - labor availability, labor disputes and work stoppages with contractors, subcontractors and other third parties, including interruptions in work due to the COVID-19 pandemic; - unanticipated environmental issues and geological problems; - delays related to permitting and approvals to open from public agencies and utility companies; and - delays in site readiness leading to our failure to meet commitments made to customers planning to expand into a new build.

 Construction projects are dependent on permitting from public agencies and utility companies.
-We are currently experiencing permitting delays in Amsterdam due to the temporary halt on construction of data centers in the municipality due to pressure on power infrastructure and special planning.
-Permitting may also be delayed due to the COVID-19 pandemic.
-While we don't expect any negative impact for our business in Amsterdam, these types of delays related to permitting from public agencies and utility companies could occur in other markets and have an adverse effect on our growth.
+Any delay in permitting could affect our growth.
+We are currently experiencing permitting delays in most metros due to reduced production from labor availability and from other COVID-19 pandemic related permitting restrictions or stoppages.
+While we don't currently anticipate any material long-term negative impact to our business because of these construction delays, these types of delays and stoppages related to permitting from public agencies and utility companies could worsen and have an adverse effect on our bookings, revenue or growth.

 Additionally, all construction related projects require us to carefully select and rely on the experience of one or more designers, general contractors, and associated subcontractors during the design and construction process.
-Should a designer, general contractor or significant subcontractor experience financial problems or other problems during the design or construction process, we could experience significant delays, increased costs to complete the project and/or other negative impacts to our expected returns.
+Should a designer, general contractor, significant subcontractor or key supplier experience financial problems or other problems during the design or construction process, we could experience significant delays, increased costs to complete the project and/or other negative impacts to our expected returns.